A New Eastport Bay Billionaire book is here!

 Jack acts every bit as beastly as the tabloids claimed, and I feel like a fairytale princess trapped in his tower.
 But every once in a while I get a glimpse of the charming (not to mention super sexy) man beneath the growly exterior and I wonder… could this beast be tamed?

-Bookworm and the Beast is a full-length hot romantic comedy take on the Beauty and the Beast fairytale.
+Bookworm and the Beast is a full-length hot small town romance take on the Beauty and the Beast fairytale.
 It’s a standalone enemies-to-lovers, forced proximity, slow burn romance with no cheating or cliffhangers but plenty of humor and heart.

 You can’t truly understand the meaning of the word “humiliation” until you’ve ugly-cried in front of the most gorgeous man you’ve ever seen in your life—then been escorted away by security. —Bonnie Hamelin